If you want to defend yourself against the claims made by the other side, you should file a Notice of Your Intention to Defend.

 - Hiring an attorney for part of the case

-- Will your homeowners or auto insurance cover this and provide representation?
+- Checking if your homeowners or auto insurance cover this and provide representation.

 - Consider what an outsider might think was fair.
 Based on your analysis, do you have a case?